Hershey (NYSE:HSY) Updates FY24 Earnings Guidance

-Hershey (NYSE:HSY – Get Free Report) updated its FY24 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $9.59 for the period, compared to the consensus earnings per share estimate of $9.60.
+Hershey (NYSE:HSY – Get Free Report) issued an update on its FY24 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $9.59 for the period, compared to the consensus estimate of $9.60.
 The company issued revenue guidance of $11.39-$11.50 billion, compared to the consensus revenue estimate of $11.48 billion.

-Several research firms have recently weighed in on HSY.
-TD Cowen downgraded Hershey from an outperform rating to a market perform rating and cut their target price for the company from $235.00 to $200.00 in a research report on Friday, October 27th.
-Royal Bank of Canada reiterated a sector perform rating and issued a $213.00 target price on shares of Hershey in a report on Wednesday, February 7th.
-Bank of America cut Hershey from a buy rating to a neutral rating and lowered their target price for the stock from $250.00 to $200.00 in a report on Friday, December 15th.
-Piper Sandler cut Hershey from an overweight rating to a neutral rating and lowered their target price for the stock from $240.00 to $200.00 in a report on Wednesday, November 29th.
-Finally, Morgan Stanley cut Hershey from an equal weight rating to an underweight rating and lowered their target price for the stock from $191.00 to $183.00 in a report on Monday, February 12th.
-One analyst has rated the stock with a sell rating, fourteen have given a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average price target of $228.33.
+A number of research analysts have issued reports on the company.
+Wells Fargo & Company lifted their target price on shares of Hershey from $190.00 to $210.00 and gave the stock an equal weight rating in a report on Friday, February 9th.
+JPMorgan Chase & Co. boosted their price target on Hershey from $185.00 to $193.00 and gave the stock a neutral rating in a research note on Friday, February 9th.
+Barclays boosted their price target on Hershey from $200.00 to $210.00 and gave the stock an equal weight rating in a research note on Monday, February 12th.
+Piper Sandler cut shares of Hershey from an overweight rating to a neutral rating and decreased their price objective for the company from $240.00 to $200.00 in a report on Wednesday, November 29th.
+Finally, Royal Bank of Canada reissued a sector perform rating and set a $213.00 price objective on shares of Hershey in a report on Wednesday, February 7th.
+One analyst has rated the stock with a sell rating, fourteen have given a hold rating and six have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Hershey has a consensus rating of Hold and an average price target of $228.33.

-Hershey (NYSE:HSY – Get Free Report) last announced its earnings results on Thursday, February 8th.
-The company reported $2.02 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.95 by $0.07.
-The company had revenue of $2.66 billion for the quarter, compared to analyst estimates of $2.72 billion.
-Hershey had a return on equity of 51.79% and a net margin of 16.67%.
-The firm’s quarterly revenue was up .2% compared to the same quarter last year.
-During the same period in the prior year, the company posted $2.02 EPS.
-On average, research analysts predict that Hershey will post 9.59 earnings per share for the current fiscal year.
+Hershey (NYSE:HSY – Get Free Report) last posted its earnings results on Thursday, February 8th.
+The company reported $2.02 earnings per share for the quarter, beating analysts’ consensus estimates of $1.95 by $0.07.
+Hershey had a net margin of 16.67% and a return on equity of 51.79%.
+The firm had revenue of $2.66 billion during the quarter, compared to analyst estimates of $2.72 billion.
+During the same period last year, the firm posted $2.02 earnings per share.
+Hershey’s revenue for the quarter was up .2% compared to the same quarter last year.
+Equities research analysts anticipate that Hershey will post 9.59 EPS for the current fiscal year.

 Hershey Increases Dividend

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 15th.
-Stockholders of record on Tuesday, February 20th will be issued a $1.37 dividend.
+Shareholders of record on Tuesday, February 20th will be paid a dividend of $1.37 per share.
+This represents a $5.48 annualized dividend and a yield of 2.87%.
+This is a positive change from Hershey’s previous quarterly dividend of $1.19.
 The ex-dividend date of this dividend is Friday, February 16th.
-This is a positive change from Hershey’s previous quarterly dividend of $1.19.
-This represents a $5.48 dividend on an annualized basis and a dividend yield of 2.86%.
-Hershey’s dividend payout ratio is currently 60.55%.
+Hershey’s payout ratio is presently 60.55%.

 The Hershey Company, together with its subsidiaries, engages in the manufacture and sale of confectionery products and pantry items in the United States and internationally.
 The company operates through three segments: North America Confectionery, North America Salty Snacks, and International.
 It offers chocolate and non-chocolate confectionery products; gum and mint refreshment products, including mints, chewing gums, and bubble gums; pantry items, such as baking ingredients, toppings, beverages, and sundae syrups; and snack items comprising spreads, bars, snack bites, mixes, popcorn, and pretzels.